react-navigation/react-navigation.github.io/versioned_docs/version-6.x/bottom-tab-navigator.md

 #### `detachInactiveScreens`

 Boolean used to indicate whether inactive screens should be detached from the view hierarchy to save memory.
-Make sure to call `enableScreens` from [react-native-screens](https://github.com/software-mansion/react-native-screens) to make it work.
+This enables integration with [react-native-screens](https://github.com/software-mansion/react-native-screens).
 Defaults to `true`.

 #### `sceneContainerStyle`